lnginyard/lnginyard/README.md

 - 👨🏾‍💻 I’m currently working on my professional portfolio📇👨🏾‍💻
 - 💡 I’m currently learning IBMz/OS Zowe Mainframe System, MS Azure & Google Cloud Fundamentals Exam & the Java programming language 👾🤖🎛
-- 🚧 I’m looking to collaborate more on the open source🙋🏾‍♂️👨🏾‍💻
+- 🚧 I’m looking to collaborate more with developers on open source projects and develop and deploy some of my own🛠🙋🏾‍♂️🪚👨🏾‍💻
-- 👀 I’m looking to be employed with a great company who's looking for a focused, hungry & intelligent young professional such as myself🙋🏾‍♂️❗️❕
+- 👀 I’m looking to become employed by a company that shows diversity, has an awesome mission and who's looking for an intelligent & hard-working professional such as myself🙋🏾‍♂️❗️❕
-- 💬 Ask me about my struggle in merging my financial background into my tech career 💸✚💻 😖😓🥱
+- 💬 Ask me about my struggle in switching from my former career as an accountant into a tech career 💸✚💻 😖😓🥱
 - 📫 How to reach me📇: 📧lnginyard@gmail.com 💼
-- 🙋🏾‍♂️ Pronouns: HE/HIM/SIR🌈
+- 🙋🏾‍♂️ Pronouns: HE/HIM/SIR👨🏾‍💼🌈
-- 🚨 Fun fact: I love to draw/paint🎨 & design clothes for fun👨🏾‍🎨👖🥼,
+- 🚨 Fun fact: I'm currently learning how to IBM's mainframe system; 🖥Zowe(z/OS)🎛...lol, (coincidence right? @ my name)🤣😜
 ***********

 [![wakatime](https://wakatime.com/badge/user/4caeee3f-2c9d-47eb-905c-57af15c39a15/project/d982e9d9-a7f2-4f73-a80c-931a979a2389.svg)](https://wakatime.com/badge/user/4caeee3f-2c9d-47eb-905c-57af15c39a15/project/d982e9d9-a7f2-4f73-a80c-931a979a2389)